GetUSB.info Logo

 • Two USB 3.0 and two USB 2.0 ports

-• Dual monitor support, at resolutions up to 4K
+• Dual-monitor support at resolutions up to 4K

-• VideoCore VI graphics, supporting OpenGL ES 3.x
+• VideoCore VI graphics supporting OpenGL ES 3.x

-• 4Kp60 hardware decode of HEVC video
+• 4Kp60 hardware HEVC video decoding

-• Complete compatibility with earlier Raspberry Pi products
+• Compatibility with earlier Raspberry Pi products

-Continue Reading No Comments
+Continue Reading

 Solved Windows Will Not Assign Drive Letter To USB Flash Drive

-Problem Issue: Windows Will Not Assign Drive Letter To USB Flash Drive
+Problem: Windows Will Not Assign a Drive Letter to a USB Flash Drive

 There are three solutions.
-All of which will work:
+All of them can work:

-3. Use ‘diskpart’ and enable the automount feature.
+3. Use DiskPart and enable the automount feature.

-• Open Command Prompt as Administrator (search for Command Prompt in the Start Menu, right click, Run as Administrator)
+• Open Command Prompt as Administrator (search for Command Prompt in the Start menu, right-click, and select “Run as administrator”).

-• Type ‘diskpart’ and hit Enter.
+• Type diskpart and press Enter.

-• Type ‘exit’ and click Enter.
+• Type exit and press Enter.

-For solution number one from above, Disk Management is really the GUI version for diskpart, but with scaled-down functions compared to what diskpart can really do.
+For solution number one above, Disk Management is essentially the graphical (GUI) version of DiskPart, but with a reduced feature set compared to what DiskPart can actually do.

-Continue Reading No Comments
+Continue Reading

 Windows 10 Update, Hickup With Flash Drives

-The newly published Windows 10 support document reveals; those computers already having the April 2018 (version 1803) or October 2018 (version 1809) updates installed will receive this error message: “This PC can’t be upgraded to Windows 10.”
+The newly published Windows 10 support documentation explains that systems already running the April 2018 update (version 1803) or the October 2018 update (version 1809) may receive the error message: “This PC can’t be upgraded to Windows 10.”
+This happens specifically when USB storage devices or SD cards are detected during the upgrade process.

-Continue Reading No Comments
+Continue Reading

 Microsoft Finally Capitulated the USB Safe Removal

-In a battle that is so ancient most no longer consider it an issue, Microsoft has gone away with the safe removal for USB flash drives.
-The original suggestion by Microsoft was to eliminate data lose if a user removed the drive before properly ejecting it.
+In a battle so old most users no longer think about it, Microsoft has moved away from requiring safe removal for USB flash drives.
+The original intent behind safe removal was to prevent data loss if a user unplugged a drive before an active write operation had completed.

-The update which includes this change is Windows 10 v v1809.
-If you are not sure the Windows version you have, simply right click the Windows icon in the bottom left of your screen and select “System
+The update that introduced this change arrived with Windows 10 version 1809.
+If you are unsure which version of Windows you are running, right-click the Windows icon in the lower-left corner of your screen and select System.

-From the resultant page, you can view the version of your OS.
+From the resulting screen, you can view the installed version of your operating system.

-Continue Reading No Comments
+Continue Reading

 Delete System Volume Information Folder Off Flash Drives

-If you have found this post, chances are you are trying to Delete System Volume Information Folder Off Flash Drives.
+If you found this post, chances are you are trying to delete the System Volume Information folder from a USB flash drive.

 UPDATE:

-Thank you to a reader sending in additional information, we now have a solution that is universal to all PCs.
-You will never get the “There’s a problem with this drive.
-Scan the drive now to fix it” message.
-To get this universal fix, scroll to the bottom of this message and look for “Updated Solution.”
+Thanks to a reader who shared additional details, we now have a solution that works universally across Windows PCs.
+This approach prevents the recurring message, “There’s a problem with this drive.
+Scan the drive now to fix it.”
+To apply the universal fix, scroll to the bottom of this article and look for Updated Solution.

 So how do you remove this folder?